-VHB administered an online survey beginning December 2, 2021 to understand stakeholder opinions on the town's greatest strengths and their greatest wishes for Hanover.
+The Town and VHB administered an online survey on December 2nd, 2021- available through the project website - to understand stakeholder opinions on the Town's greatest strengths and their greatest wishes for Hanover.
 A total of 239 responses were submitted though June 6, 2022.
-In addition to the online component, the survey was offered at the town's 2021 Home for the Holidays event, where the same survey questions were presented on boards and participants were invited to provide responses via post-it-notes.
+In addition to the online component, the survey was offered at the Town's 2021 Home for the Holidays event, where the same survey questions were presented on boards and participants were invited to provide responses via post-it-notes.

-Concerning Hanover's greatest strengths (Figure A-1), most respondents generally agreed upon:
+Concerning Hanover's greatest strengths, most respondents generally agreed upon: